 The recent management of the grassland has included annual hay cut and removal in September and spot restoration on areas that were found to be of sub-optimal quality.
 It is proposed that an annual hay cut is maintained as a priority to achieve the objective of the vegetation sward height of 5-10 cm in November.
-It is important to mention that in order to allow access for the machines that cut and collect the hay, tree felling operations may be required along the cycle path.
+It is important to mention that waxcap fungi require short grass for its optimal development.
+Recent warmer autumns are allowing grass to continue growing after being cut.
+Where possible, grass cutting will be done at the lowest setting available to counteract this growth.
+It should be noted that the existing fly-tipping problem at Carbrook Ravine could interfere with this cutting setting as the machinery could get damaged.
+It is to be noted that in order to allow access for the machines that cut and collect the hay, tree felling operations may be required along the cycle path.

-It has been highlighted that Hoary ragwort (Senecio erucifolius) is present on-site, growing alongside Common ragwort (Senecio jacobaea).
-In the meadows producing hay, Common ragwort has to be removed every season as it is a poisonous plant for livestock when dried in the hay.
+It has been highlighted that hoary ragwort (Senecio erucifolius) is present on-site, growing alongside common ragwort (Senecio jacobaea).
+Although it is an important food source for insects, common ragwort has to be removed annually from the meadows that are cut for hay because it is a poisonous plant for livestock when dried in the hay.
 This activity is done with the help of volunteers.
-Unfortunately, both flowers are similar in appearance, and although a briefing will be provided to all involved in helping with the uprooting of Common ragwort, a margin of error is to be expected where some Hoary ragwort may be pulled out by mistake.
+Unfortunately, both flowers are similar in appearance, and although a briefing will be provided to all involved in helping with the uprooting of common ragwort, a margin of error is to be expected where some hoary ragwort may be pulled out by mistake.
+Ragwort species growing outside the hay production meadows will not be removed unless its invasive nature requires a degree of control, but not eradication.